 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes  No 🗵
+Yes □ No x and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-The number of shares outstanding of the registrant's common stock, as of the close of business on April 18, 2023:
+The number of shares outstanding of the registrant's common stock, as of the close of business on July 13, 2023: